gtk-flutter/libadwaita/README.md

     - `GtkViewSwitcher`
     - `GtkViewSwitcherTab`

+See the example app in the `example` folder.

 ### Additional information

 This package is dependent on
 - [`popover`](https://pub.dev/packages/popover) for GtkPopover.
 - [`window_decorations`](https://pub.dev/packages/window_decorations) for Window Decorations (doesn't needed if you use `GtkHeaderBarMinimal`)